Mohs surgery team integrates skin cancer removal and reconstruction

 Dr. Thornton has published a textbook and numerous articles about nasal reconstruction and he lectures nationally about nasal and facial reconstruction.
 His research has been published in Annals of Plastic Surgery, Plastic and Reconstructive Surgery, and the Journal of Craniofacial Surgery, among others.

-James Thornton, M.D., is an expert in Mohs reconstruction and works closely with dermatologists who surgically remove common skin cancers, such as melanoma, basal cell carcinoma, and squamous cell carcinoma.
+James Thornton, M.D., is an expert in Mohs reconstruction and works closely with dermatologists trained in Mohs surgery.
+Mohs surgeons perform the excision to remove common skin cancers, such as melanoma, basal cell carcinoma, and squamous cell carcinoma.
+Dr. Thornton handles the reconstruction of the area where the defect was removed.

 “My surgical specialty is soft tissue facial reconstruction,” Dr. Thornton says.
-“I believe that by focusing on one specific area of plastic surgery, I am able to perfect surgical techniques that can restore normal appearance after skin and soft tissue resection from facial cancer and trauma.”
+“I believe that by focusing on one specific area of plastic surgery, I am able to perfect surgical techniques that can restore normal appearance after a patient has had Mohs surgery due to facial cancer.”

-He is passionate about patient care, and his own three-pronged approach.
-First, Dr. Thornton is committed to treating patients as if they are members of his family.
+Dr. Thornton is passionate about patient care and takes a three-pronged approach.
+First, he is committed to treating patients as if they are members of his family.
 He recommends care just as he would for his own family.

 “Second, I believe in ready access to a physician.
 I do not believe in putting up obstacles between the patient and the physician.
 Every patient receives my cell phone number and is welcome to call me at any time during their postoperative care,” he says.

-Finally, Dr. Thornton is firmly committed to working with patients, as long as they need his expertise.
-He supports patients until a mutually satisfactory result is achieved, no matter how difficult the reconstruction.
+Finally, Dr. Thornton is firmly committed to working with patients as long as they need his expertise.
+He supports patients until a mutually satisfactory result is achieved, no matter how difficult the Mohs reconstruction.

 Results: 1 Locations